csc-training/summerschool/hpc-ai/docs/02-parallel-ai.md

 - Zero-2: Optimizer + Gradient Partitioning
   - 8x memory reduction, same communication volume as DP
 - Zero-3: Optimizer + Gradient + Parameter Partitioning
-  - Memory reduction is linear with DP degree.
+  - Memory reduction is linear with DP degree
-  - For example, with 64 GPUs will yield a 64x memory reduction.
+  - For example, with 64 GPUs will yield a 64x memory reduction
-  - There is a modest 50% increase in communication volume.
+  - There is a modest 50% increase in communication volume

 # Summary